 How can a prenup help me?

-The whole idea of taking out a prenuptial agreement can sometimes make the other partner feel like there is some level of mistrust in the relationship, which can cause some issues.
+The whole idea of taking out a prenuptial agreement can sometimes make the other partner feel like there is some level of mistrust in the relationship, which can cause some issues to necessitate speaking to a family and divorce lawyer.
 But when you look at a prenup without emotion as simply a practical tool for protecting each marriage partner, they make more sense.

 Prenups can help you protect: